Embeddings of decomposition spaces: Different classes of coverings and their relations

 In this section, we recall the definitions of various existing classes of coverings and introduce two new types of coverings, the \textbf{semi-structured admissible coverings} and the \textbf{almost structured coverings}.
 The first of these two classes will be the main class of coverings that we will consider in the remainder of this paper.

-Further, for later use, it will be convenient to have a clear terminology for describing the relations between two coverings, e.g.\@ the fact that one is finer than the other.
+Further, for later use, it will be convenient to have a clear terminology for describing the relations between two coverings, for instance for the fact that one is finer than the other.
 This terminology and certain auxiliary results are also developed in the present section.